CrazyFedde/docs/configuration.md

 #### API.AI

-[API.AI](https://api.ai/) is a really cool service that provides you with "AI agents" that can process text and voice and allows you to setup your own rules for different input, Ava uses a custom public agent that allows users to ask Discord related questions and data being used live, you can find all the AI intent handlers in [github.com/AvaIre/AvaIre/tree/master/app/services/ai/intents](https://github.com/AvaIre/AvaIre/tree/master/app/services/ai/intents), if you're using the smalltalk agent from [api.ai](https://api.ai/) the response will skip the intend handles and just be sent back directly to the user.
+[API.AI](https://api.ai/) is a really cool service that provides you with "AI Agents" that can process text and voice and allows you to setup your own rules for different input, Ava uses a custom public agent that allows users to ask Discord related questions and data being used live, you can find all the AI intent handlers in [github.com/AvaIre/AvaIre/tree/master/app/services/ai/intents](https://github.com/AvaIre/AvaIre/tree/master/app/services/ai/intents), if you're using the smalltalk agent from [api.ai](https://api.ai/) the response will skip the intend handles and just be sent back directly to the user.
 If you don't already have a [api.ai](https://api.ai/) token you can create a simple AI agent in minutes by following these steps.

  1. Head over to [api.ai](https://api.ai/) and signup using your email or google account, once you're logged in you can create a new AI agent.
  2. When creating the new agent you can either make a public or private agent, if the agient is public other people will be able to use your agent for their own projects.